-It is critical to the overall success of data in infrastructure that the specific information and data requirements are coordinated across the asset lifecycle, and also clearly specified in the contracts with delivery partners.
-Agencies depend on the delivery partners to provide the correct data and information to satisfy ongoing reporting requirements, as well as the provision of a comprehensive infrastructure asset data set as part of a formal handover process.
+It is critical to the overall success of infrastructure data use that the specific information and data requirements are coordinated across the asset lifecycle, and also clearly specified in contracts with delivery partners.
 The specification of data requirements should be completed as a collaboration between functional units responsible for infrastructure, data and assurance.

-NSW Government agencies use various models for the outsourcing of planning, design, construction and operations & maintenance of infrastructure assets.
+NSW Government agencies use various models for the outsourcing of planning, design, construction and operations and maintenance of infrastructure assets.
 The level of outsourcing may be determined by the entity's overarching operating model or defined by the management requirements of an individual service and its associated infrastructure assets.
+Section 121 of the GIPA Act ensures that where an agency outsources its service delivery functions there is an immediate right of access to relevant information contained in records held by the contractor.
+Agencies should be aware of the relevant obligations under this provision, as well as the contract disclosure requirements under Part 3 Division 5 of the GIPA Act.